sawlemon/DevOps/certifications/google_certified_professional_architect/notes.md

 - No commitment needed
 - Reward for consistently using certain services over a billing month
 - The more you use a particular resource within the month, the greater the discount you receive

+---
+Qn: Why not just type the below instead of using drawing tool?

+ans: If the font is much more difficult to read then it makes the information stick in the brain because of the more attention it requires to read the text.

+cons: cannot use search in the file to extract specific information, That's not a concern because information can be looked up else where.
+These are just to identify the mistakes made and for mental notes.

 ![jenko](image.png)
 ![jenko 2](image-1.png)